 8] Whitelist Google Drive from Windows Firewall settings

-If Google Drive is blocked under the Windows firewall settings, you will face the syncing issue on your Windows PC.
-You will have to allow Google Drive from the Windows Firewall settings to fix the problem.
+If Google Drive is blocked in Windows Firewall settings, you will encounter a syncing issue on your Windows PC.
+You will need to allow Google Drive in Windows Firewall settings to fix the problem.
 Here is how it’s done.

 - Open the start menu and search for Windows Defender Firewall.